 How Does It Help?
 Clearly defined or repetitive tasks can often seem monotonous and cause people to disengage.
 Research suggests that it’s useful because it helps people focus or it lifts their mood during the task.

 Example: Collateral creation

 How Does It Help?
 With the rising popularity of open office, some find the chatter too much to handle.
 In a noisy workplace, music may be an escape.
 Researchers have shown that a moderate noise level of ambient music or noise can get creative juices flowing.
 White noise like rain or ocean sounds are very popular.

 - Familiar Songs

 - Low-Key Classical

 Free Playlist: Focus.
 Classical and Electronic playlist on Spotify

 How Does It Help?
 New music is surprising; since you don’t know what to expect, you are inclined to listen closely to see what comes next.
 With familiar music, you know what lies ahead and thus the sound doesn’t become your primary focus.
-Composers for games – and classical music composers – understand and know how to create music that blends in to the background.
+Composers for games – and classical composers – understand and know how to create music that blends into the background.

-Try different playlists to get ones that fits you and the unique moments in your life.
+Try different playlists to get ones that fit you and the unique moments in your life.
 And don’t be afraid to turn the music off.
-If a task is so demanding that your attention might falter due to any music at all, you should focus on creating a very quiet workplace.
+If a task is so demanding that your attention might falter so you should focus on creating a very quiet workplace.
 Give Office Soundscape on Spotify a try to create a focus-rich natural environment.